taniarascia/taniarascia.com/content/posts/2019-07-30-javascript-mvc-todo-app.md

 The **view** is how the data is displayed.
 In this todo application, that will be the rendered HTML in the DOM and CSS.

 The **controller** connects the model and the view.
-It takes user input, such as clicking or typing, and determines when the view should be updated.
+It takes user input, such as clicking or typing, and handles callbacks for user interactions.

 The model never touches the view.
 The view never touches the model.
 The controller connects them.

 > I'd like to mention that doing MVC for a simple todo app is actually a ton of boilerplate.
 It would really be overcomplicating things if this was the app you wanted to create and you made this whole system.
-But the point is to try to understand it on a small level so you can understand why a scaled system might use it.
+The point is to try to understand it on a small level so you can understand why a scaled system might use it.

 ## Initial Setup